A regular pet might not be your cup of tea, but it’s best to steer clear of wild animals as pets.

 Wild Animals Should Stay Wild

-The behavior of exotic and wild animals is not suited for human cohabitation.
+The behavior of exotic and wild animals is not suited to human cohabitation.
 They will attack, defend, mark territory, roam, struggle and escape.

 The CDC also warns that wild and exotic animals can transmit diseases to humans — with sometimes fatal results.

-Lastly, when you look to obtain a wild animal as a pet, it’s likely you’re not going to find one at your local shelter.
+Lastly, it’s likely you’re not going to find one of these animals at your local shelter.
 This means that many exotics and wild animals are captured in the wild, exposed to inhumane and puppy mill-like conditions and then shipped to the United States or other countries.

 Let wild animals stay in the wild.
 There are millions of dogs, cats and even smaller exotics just waiting for you to adopt them.